Quramy/ts-server-side-anatomy/presentation/slides/20_main.md

 ---

-# Have you written TypeScript? 🙋
+# Have you written something in TypeScript? 🙋

 ---

-# Have you used Language Service? 🙋
+# Have you used TypeScript's language service? 🙋

 ---